Submetering Savings for Multi-Unit Rental Buildings

-Challenge for Landlord/Property Manager: Landlords/property managers want to lower energy costs for their multi-unit residential buildings.
-In addition, they want to move the responsibility of energy use, fluctuating energy rates, and cost to each individual tenant.
+Landlords and property managers want to lower energy costs for their multi-unit residential buildings.
+In addition, they want to move the responsibility of energy use, fluctuating energy rates, and costs to each tenant.

 Benefits for Tenants:

 Instead of paying an equal portion (usually included in rent) of the entire building’s energy usage, tenants only pay for what they use.
 Typically, the low-energy users subsidize heavier users in the building.
 Instead, submetering gives tenants more control over their consumption and cost.
 Often, it is an incentive to be mindful of energy consumption which can reduce the building’s consumption overall.

-Estimated Cost: If the landlord is paying a meter surcharge of $10.50/month to pay for the meters, plus a a read-and-bill service fee on the meters, the total additional cost might be $16.50/month.
+If the meter surcharge is $10.50/month for the meters, plus a read-and-bill service fee, the total additional cost might be $16.50/month.

-Conclusion: At a minimal cost landlords/property managers can accurately distribute utility costs and responsibility to tenants, allowing each user to be responsible for their own energy consumption.
-Offering incentives for energy conservation and lower rates through energy contracts could be attractive to future tenants.
+Landlords and property managers can accurately distribute utility costs and responsibilities to tenants at a minimal cost.
+With submetering, each user is responsible for their own energy usage.
+Offering incentives for energy conservation and lower rates through energy contracts could attract future tenants and boost tenant retention.

 In addition, submetering will lower the building’s energy consumption and utility costs overall (up to 15% for electricity and 30-50% for water).
 It also protects landlords and property managers from fluctuating energy rates, ensuring the cost is always covered.